Overview of Aurora MySQL database logs - Amazon Aurora

 Aurora MySQL slow query and general logs

 You can write the Aurora MySQL slow query log and the general log to a file or a database table.
 To do so, set parameters in your DB parameter group.
-For information about creating and modifying a DB parameter group, see Working with parameter groups.
+For information about creating and modifying a DB parameter group, see Parameter groups for Amazon Aurora.
 You must set these parameters before you can view the slow query log or general log in the Amazon RDS console or by using the Amazon RDS API, Amazon RDS CLI, or AWS SDKs.

 You can control Aurora MySQL logging by using the parameters in this list: